GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dynamic arrays are used to store a collection of values that can be changed during runtime.
-In daScript, dynamic arrays can be matched with patterns using similar syntax as for tuples, but with the added check for the number of elements in the array.
+In Daslang, dynamic arrays can be matched with patterns using similar syntax as for tuples, but with the added check for the number of elements in the array.

 Here is an example of matching on a dynamic array of integers::